grucloud/grucloud/docusaurus/docs/azure/resources/DocumentDB/DatabaseAccount.md

               description: 'The total throughput limit imposed on the account.
 A totalThroughputLimit of 2000 imposes a strict limit of max throughput that can be provisioned on that account to be 2000.
 A totalThroughputLimit of -1 indicates no limits on provisioning of throughput.'
             }
           }
-        },
-        enableMaterializedViews: {
-          description: 'Flag to indicate whether to enable MaterializedViews on the Cosmos DB account',
-          type: 'boolean'
         }
       },
       required: [ 'locations', 'databaseAccountOfferType' ]